-''' $ gambit-lcp e02.efg Compute Nash equilibria by solving a linear complementarity program Gambit version 15.1.0, Copyright (C) 1994-2014, The Gambit Project This is free software, distributed under the GNU GPL gambit-lp reads a two-player constant-sum game on standard input and computes a Nash equilibrium by solving a linear program.
+''' $ gambit-lcp e02.efg Compute Nash equilibria by solving a linear complementarity program Gambit version 15.1.1, Copyright (C) 1994-2014, The Gambit Project This is free software, distributed under the GNU GPL gambit-lp: Compute equilibria in a two-player constant-sum game via linear programming gambit-lp reads a two-player constant-sum game on standard input and computes a Nash equilibrium by solving a linear program.
 The program uses the sequence form formulation of Koller, Megiddo, and von Stengel [KolMegSte94] for extensive games.